Ph.D. in Psychology

 Application to The Chicago School of Professional Psychology’s Ph.D. in Psychology: Behavior Analysis Specialization program (post-master’s) is open to any person who has earned a master’s degree as specified below from a regionally accredited institution and who meets other entrance requirements.
 The school admits applicants whom it judges to possess sufficient academic aptitude, as well as the emotional and social maturity to function effectively as a professional behavior analyst.
 Applicants will be judged on their overall ability to engage in graduate work.
 Applicants must meet one of these three requirement categories for admission to the Ph.D. post-master’s:

-- Have a master’s degree in psychology, education, behavior analysis, or other related degree recognized by the Behavior Analyst Certification Board (BACB®) and have completed the BACB® approved courses required to qualify for the BCBA® credentialing examination (based on the Fourth Edition Task List).
+- Category B: Have a master’s degree in psychology, education, behavior analysis, or other related degree recognized by the Behavior Analyst Certification Board (BACB®) and have completed the BACB® approved courses required to qualify for the BCBA® credentialing examination (based on the Fourth Edition Task List).

 Based on the evaluation of these materials, selected candidates may be invited to interview for further consideration of their application.